orbitalchicken/Roadmap/README.md

 	[Fixed] Cinnamon-screensaver shows last used custom msg when activated by csd Cinnamon-screensaver : date is not 12H.
-	Cinnamon-settings : test sound doesn't work (same in gcc, probably missing a package or something) Show week numbers should be in calendar's settings, not in cinnamon-settings Calendar would be better named Date and Time and use the Faenza icon for it Cinnamon-settings : Firewall should be in Administration section Cinnamon-settings : If user is a sudoer/admin, start in advanced mode User applet : clicking on avatar/name should launch « cinnamon-settings user » update cinnamon-translations
+	Cinnamon-settings : test sound doesn't work (same in gcc, probably missing a package or something) [Fixed in git] Show week numbers should be in calendar's settings, not in cinnamon-settings Calendar would be better named Date and Time and use the Faenza icon for it [Fixed in git] Cinnamon-settings : Firewall should be in Administration section [Fixed in git] Cinnamon-settings : If user is a sudoer/admin, start in advanced mode User applet : clicking on avatar/name should launch « cinnamon-settings user » update cinnamon-translations
 	if an icon is used in an applet context menu item, it looks out of place and clashes in alignment with "Configure..."